Shopify/sewing-kit-next/packages/core/README.md

 ### TargetBuilder

-This class is foundational to how sewing-kit generates build outputs for a given project.
-It's heavily used by the `sewing-kit build` CLI command.
+This class is foundational to how loom generates build outputs for a given project.
+It's heavily used by the `loom build` CLI command.
 This class can also be used to plugin authors to generate custom build outputs (eg. multi-browser and multi-locale builds).

 ## Installation